-After deciding on a business entity, the next step in starting a business in South Dakota is to register a business name.
+After deciding on the business entity, the next step in starting a business in South Dakota is to register the business name.

 If you are a sole proprietorship or general partnership in South Dakota and doing business under your full first and last name, John Smith for example, there is no filing, but if the business will operate under a fictitious business name or DBA (Doing Business As) like John Smith’s Handyman Service, Mr. Handyman, etc, you will need to file a Fictitious Name Registration, sometimes known as a DBA or Doing Business As.
 You have the choice of filing with the Secretary of State’s office or the Register of Deed’s office in the County where the business will be located.

 Registering a South Dakota Business Name for a Corporation or LLC

 Corporations and LLCs have to pick a name at the time of filing for the entity and each corporation/LLC has to be uniquely named.